qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - how do i mark all my emails as read unread i have of emails i want to mark them as read
 - how do i mark all as read of a of a of of
 - how do i my email mark all as read
-- is there a way to mark all as tbsp
+- is there a way to mark all as read
 - is there a way to mark all as read in the app have searched and cannot find it
 - have been having problems with emails being marked read before i have read them
 - how do i mark emails as read